priiyajha/NetflixInspiredPortfolio/replit.md

 ## Overview

-This is a modern portfolio application built with a React frontend and Express backend, showcasing Farooq Chisty's projects and professional information in a Netflix-inspired dark theme.
-The application uses a monorepo structure with shared schemas and TypeScript throughout.
+This is a high-performance modern portfolio application built with a React frontend and Express backend, showcasing Farooq Chisty's projects and professional information in a Netflix-inspired dark theme.
+The application uses a monorepo structure with shared schemas and TypeScript throughout, optimized for fast loading and excellent user experience across all devices.

 ## User Preferences